patrikx3/onenote/README.md

 I think it only happens, if you kill the OneNote Linux and you then login again a lot.
 So to be safe, always ```sign out```, it is on the top right!!!

-# Latest Gnome with dah-to-panel
+# Latest Gnome with dash-to-panel

 Right now, for some weird, the new latest Gnome, with dash-to-panel they removed the legacy tray icons or changed so that with Electron (as well many programs, including Skype ) is not working with the original tray, I am investigating, how to find a good solution.
 Please hang on.
 Probably it is too new, they will fix it, I think.